eskal/Alterdot/INSTALL.md

-Building Bitcreds
+Building Alterdot
 =============

-See doc/build-*.md for instructions on building the various elements of the Bitcreds reference implementation of Bitcreds.
+See doc/build-*.md for instructions on building the various elements of the Alterdot reference implementation of Alterdot.